 Magic the Gathering players gained plenty of new Elves cards to play with in the Kaldheim set.
-But, none may be as truly impactful as Lathril, Blade of the Elves.
+But, none may be as truly impactful as Lathril, Blade of the Elves, at least in EDH.
 As the lead card in one of the two Commander decks released with Kaldheim, the four mana Legendary creature instantly appeared an obvious choice to lead a new breed of Elf deck in Green and Black.
-Despite Lathril looking like a monster in multiplayer, though, she could well be a monster in one-on-one, too.
+Despite Lathril looking like a monster in multiplayer, though, she could well be a monster in one-on-one competitive EDH, too.

 Lathril costs 2 colorless mana, 1 Green, and Black mana to cast.
 She has menace, meaning she can only be blocked by two or more creatures.
 When she deals combat damage to a player, you create a 1/1 Green Elf Warrior token for each point of damage.
 Also, Lathril has a tap ability where you tap ten untapped Elves to deal 10 damage to each opponent and you gain 10 life.

 Kaldheim introduced three new cards poised to be strong allies for Lathril.
 The first is Canopy Tactician, a super mana dork that taps for 3 Green mana and also pumps Elves by +1/+1.
 The second is Elven Ambush, an instant speed Elf token generator for 4 mana.
 The third is not technically an Elf at all, but rather a Changeling that counts as an Elf (and every other creature type at once for that matter) in Realmwalker.